JosephAuresy/Xwulqw-selu-model/README.md

 # Xwulqw-selu-model
-Codes related with the paper: Dissecting global change drivers impacting the magnitude and timing of ecologically critical low flows in a drying watershed
+Codes related with the draft paper: Dissecting global change drivers impacting the magnitude and timing of ecologically critical low flows in a drying watershed

 Repository structure: